 The 2021 CMHC rules affect the amount of debt that borrowers with a default insured mortgage can carry.
 Mortgage applicants will be limited to spending a maximum of 39% of their gross income on housing and can only borrow up to 44% of their gross income once other loans payments are included.
 This is up from the previous 35% and 42% set in 2020.
 These amounts can change frequently so be sure to double check what they currently are on the CMHC website.

-Are you looking into which mortgage is right now you?
+Are you looking into which mortgage is right for you?
 A mortgage calculator can help give you an idea of how much you can qualify to borrow towards a mortgage.

 However, mortgage calculators can't tell you how much you could actually borrow, because you don't know what mortgage interest rate you're likely to qualify for.
 To fully understand your home buying budget, you'll need to apply to be pre-approved for a mortgage.